ghislainfourny/jsoniq-tutorial/README.md

 # JSONiq for JSON users
 This tutorial introduces the JSONiq language, which declaratively manipulates JSON data.
-Why don't you go ahead can try the queries of this document on a local [Zorba](http://zorba.io) installation?
-You will need to add
+Why don't you go ahead can try the queries of this document on the [Sandbox](http://pilot.zorba.io/)?
+Alternatively, you can use a local [Zorba](http://zorba.io) installation.

+Important comments on the sandbox:

+- You will need to add

     jsoniq version "1.0";

 before each query to tell Zorba that it's a JSONiq query.
+For a local installation, Zorba will recognize .jq files as JSONiq.

+- The sandbox is being upgraded to Zorba 3.0 (thank you for bearing with us), but currently runs on a slightly older version, in which not all syntactic features were mature yet.
+Expect a few discrepancies, but look at the examples on the sandbox page for guidance on them.
+If you need the latest version, we suggest downloading Zorba 3.0 locally.

 ## JSON